Eurovision Song Contest 2011: Location

 The Düsseldorf Arena, a multi-functional football stadium, hosted the contest.
 The stadium acquired a rental period of six weeks, in order to allow construction and dismantling work in relation to the contest to be carried out.
-The arena accomodated 35,000 spectators during the contest.
+The arena accommodated 35,000 spectators during the contest.
 Düsseldorf offered 23,000 hotel beds and 2,000 additional beds in the Düsseldorf surroundings and on ships on the River Rhine.